j-pel/couching/README.md

 ## Scope
 Couching is a project to ease the use of CouchDB from a web browser.
 A library to access and modify data stored in a database, modify indexes and views to the data and enable permissions and restrict access to the data.

+Main access to the REST API is through promises.
+Each database connection could be queried, modified, created or deleted asynchronously.
+Multiple databases from different nodes could be connected at once.

+There is an html tool to add or modify views, shows and lists.
+Results are dynamically presented.